seehorne/GetGrinnected/written reports/sprint 1/sprint-journal.md

 #### Changes to test procedure for next user

 - Ensure we are giving our total attention to the stakeholder and respecting them and the time they are giving us.
-- Do not shut down a stakeholder's idea infront of them (Take the note, not the fix).
+- Avoid shutting down a stakeholder's idea infront of them (Take the note, not the fix).
 - General disputes over how we can resolve a problem proposed by a stakeholder can be discussed after our time with the stakeholder.

 ### Revisions after meeting with Regan

-- Changes we agreed to make after the meeting on Feb 26:
-    - Anthony: Add a forgot password path.

 ### Stakeholder Review: Yuina